stfc/PSyclone/doc/psyad/user_guide/implementation.rst

 Test Harness
 ++++++++++++

+In addition to generating the adjoint of a tangent-linear kernel, PSyAD is also able to :ref:`generate <test_harness_gen>` a test harness for that kernel that verifies that the generated adjoint is mathematically correct.

-The code generated for the test harness must perform the following steps:
+This test harness code must perform the following steps:

 1) Initialise all of the kernel arguments and keep copies of them;
 2) Call the tangent-linear kernel;